ashmehta/ChatBot-Final/README.md

        System.out.println("So what do you plan to do to keep them up.");
        String grade_val = user_input.next();
        System.out.println("Ok that sounds great is there anything else you can do, because you are at the board line in some classes");
-       System.out.println("So here something you can do; Contact your teacher ask if there is any extra credit opportunity and if there is make sure you do it to secure your grade.");
+       System.out.println("So here something you can do; Contact your teacher ask if there is any extra credit opportunity and if there is make sure you do it to secure your grade.");//implements requirements for iv
        System.out.println("Great hope to see you soon!");
        main();
     }